sdncoder/sdncoder.github.io/README.md

 ## A network deployment framework

 A set of tools used to deploy network infrastructure(s) at scale.
-The framework tools:
+*The framework tools:*
-* allow engineers to focus on the design and configuration by providing low-level funcationaly (i.e., ssh with vendor libraries).
+* allow engineers to focus on the design and configuration by providing low-level funcationaly.
-* provide team-based configuration management with revision control and review/approal capabilites.
+* provide team-based configuration management with revision control and review/approval capabilites.
 *

 ### The framework